somarlyonks/somarl.com/docs/style/STYLE.md

 ]
 ```

-Leading comma like Haskell is also accepted is necessary:
+Leading comma like Haskell is also accepted on necessary:

 ```ts
 const arr = [ 1